ananyaa-git/Trader-behaviour-insights/README.md

 # Trader-behaviour-insights
 JUNIOR DATA SCIENCE PROJECT
 -----------------------------
+'Bitcoin.ipynb' Contains the Main code Which explains Relationship between trader performance and market sentiment.

+greed.ipynb contains key findings from the data analysis (loading, exploration, cleaning, visualization), and suggests insights or next steps based on the analysis.

-Here's a breakdown of how the notebook addresses each part of the task:
+Here's a breakdown of how Bitcoin notebook addresses each part of the task:

 Explore the relationship between trader performance and market sentiment: